 Parks for all people

 TrailRiders have adjustable seating and supports, and are suitable for adults and children.
-They are operated by two or more reasonably fit helpers pushing / pulling the chair.
-Some tracks may require as many as six helpers.
-Parks staff can advise on track gradings and the recommended number of helpers.
+They are operated by two or more reasonably fit helpers.
+PWS staff can advise on suitable tracks.

-Trained assistance dogs for vision and hearing impaired people are permitted in national parks, but it is advised that you bring appropriate identification with you and advise PWS staff of the dog's presence on your entry.
+Guide Dogs are permitted in national parks and reserves, but it is advised that you bring reasonable proof that the dog is an assistance animal with you and advise PWS staff of the dog's presence on your arrival, where applicable.

-For other assistance dogs, such as companion dogs and guide dogs in training, please plan ahead and contact our Parks Entry team at least a few days before you head out to seek an authority.
-An authority is required to be granted prior to arrival with an assistance dog.
-Please have the assistance dogs identification and details handy when you make contact.
+For other assistance animals, please contact the relevant field centre at least a few days before you head out to seek an authority.
+An authority is required to be granted prior to arrival with an assistance animal.